code4me/4me-app-builder-nodejs/README.md

 ### Note-Dispatcher

 When a customer installs the Note-Dispatcher app all notes added to requests in the 4me customer account will be dispatched to an external site.
 Before they are sent there the note will also be translated in a fun language.

-This example explains the use of the [integration webhook and automation rules](#integration-webhook-and-automation-rules) in detail.
+This example explains the use of the [app webhook and automation rules](#app-webhook-and-automation-rules) in detail.

 Make sure to understand the [bootstrap.js](#bootstrapjs) script as that is a prerequisite for this example.